This episode of The Mommy Labor Nurse Podcast is all about the realities of black maternal health here in the US, and what we can do to spark change!

 About Jasmine Johnson, MD

 Jasmine Johnson, MD is a wife, mother of two, and Maternal-Fetal Medicine fellow at the University of North Carolina – Chapel Hill.
-Dr. Johnson received her undergraduate degree from the University of Michigan, medical degree at Indiana University School of Medicine, and completed residency in Obstetrics and Gynecology at the University of North Carolina – Chapel Hill.
+Dr. Johnson received her undergraduate degree from the University of Michigan, her medical degree at Indiana University School of Medicine, and completed her residency in Obstetrics and Gynecology at the University of North Carolina – Chapel Hill.

 In addition to her clinical work, Dr. Johnson is the founder and content creator of the blog: The Mrs. The Mommy.
 The M.D.

-She currently serves on the Society for Maternal Fetal Medicine – Health Policy and Advocacy Committee and co-chairs the Diversity Task Force for the Department of Obstetrics and Gynecology at UNC.
+She currently serves on the Society for Maternal-Fetal Medicine – Health Policy and Advocacy Committee and co-chairs the Diversity Task Force for the Department of Obstetrics and Gynecology at UNC.

 Dr. Johnson’s research interests include health disparities within the obstetric population, and quality improvement efforts to help reduce maternal mortality and severe maternal morbidity.
 Jasmine continues to strive to be a fierce evidence-based advocate for the Black community.

 You can connect with Jasmine in a couple of different places:

 Here are some of the resources she mentions in the episode: